coderefinery/train-the-trainer/content/streaming.md

 # Behind the stream

 :::{objectives}
+- Take a first look at the broadcaster's view.
 - Get to know what happens "behind the stream" of a workshop
 - See what the "broadcaster" sees and what they need to do.
+- Not yet: learn details of how to do this.
 :::

 :::{instructor-note}